pravega/.github/how-to-release.md

 Github link: https://github.com/pravega/pravega/releases/tag/v0.3.0-rc0
 Sonatype link: https://oss.sonatype.org/content/repositories/iopravega-1004
-Docker Images: brianzhou/pravega:0.3.0-rc0
+Docker Image: brianzhou/pravega:0.3.0-rc0
 Release notes: https://gist.github.com/crazyzhou/f53ccfc395ce35f4d09bc2a27dsbcf69
 ```

 ## Voting process
 The community including the release manager will be responsible for verifying the release candidate.
 Anyone can vote +1 or -1 on the release candidates, which helps to gain more confidence on the release.
-The vote happens on the release Slack channel.
+The vote happens on the dev mailing list.
 The necessary conditions for the release vote to pass are shown [here](https://github.com/pravega/.github/blob/main/governance.md#actions).

 There are a few things to check including